We don't just talk cars ... we teach how to buy them.

 America's love affair with SUVs reached such an amazing level that people were purchasing huge 4x4 gas-guzzlers with remarkable off-road capabilities, yet were only using them for their usual around-town and family transportation needs.

-But in recent years, this phenomenon has changed as prices at the gas pump have continued to rise.
-And while sales of new SUVs, and particularly the larger models, have been declining in recent years, there's still no denying their continuing significant presence on our roads.
-Many drivers still place a premium on the space and comfort, while still maintaining a car-like drive, provided by these vehicles.
+But in more recent years, this phenomenon has changed as prices at the gas pump have mostly been in a higher range.
+And while sales of new SUVs, and particularly the mega large models, have generally declined overall, there's still no denying their continuing significant presence on our roads.
+Many drivers still place a premium on the space and comfort, while still maintaining the car-like drive provided by these vehicles.

 Today, SUV buyers have a fairly wide selection of luxury SUVs, crossover SUVs (those built on a car platform), off-road SUVs, and even SUVs that get decent gas mileage (the Honda CR-V, the Kia Soul, the Mazda Tribute ... just to name a few) ... as well as the new breed of hybrid SUV (such as the Ford Escape and Toyota Highlander).